← Back to HR Glossary

 W-4

-IRS Form W-4 — the Employee's Withholding Certificate that determines how much federal income tax to withhold from each paycheck.
+IRS Form W-4 (Employee's Withholding Certificate) — used by every US employee to tell their employer how much federal income tax to withhold from each paycheck.

 Detailed Definition

-Employers use the W-4 plus the IRS Publication 15-T tables (or the percentage method) to calculate federal income tax withholding each pay period.
-The W-4 is not filed with the IRS — it stays in the employee's personnel file.
-Employees should review and update their W-4 annually or after major life events (marriage, divorce, new dependent, second job, large changes in deductions).
+Employers use the W-4 plus the IRS Publication 15-T tax tables (or the equivalent percentage method) to calculate federal income tax withholding for each pay period.
+Two methods are allowed:

 Example

-Our onboarding flow has every new hire fill out a digital W-4 and any state-tax form before their first day.
+Our onboarding flow has every new hire fill out a digital W-4 with conditional questions based on their filing status and any state-tax form (DE-4, IT-2104, M-4) before their first day.
+Hires get an annual reminder to review the W-4 each January.

 Related Terms